 What are the chances of getting a job?

-Chances of getting a job in the private sector varies.
-Opportunities are good for geophysicists working for environmental and engineering companies, including in areas such as:
+Opportunities are good for geophysicists working for geotechnical, environmental and engineering companies, especially in areas such as:

-- groundwater exploration, because as droughts increase demand grows for geophysicists to locate new water sources
+- groundwater exploration, because as droughts increase demand is growing for geophysicists to locate new water sources

-- infrastructure, because the Government is focusing on developing this and needs advice on whether sites are suitable for large constructions such as bridges.
+- infrastructure development, because the Government is focusing on this and needs advice on whether sites are suitable for large constructions such as bridges.

-Opportunities for geophysicists specialising in research such as volcanology or oceanography are limited because:
+Opportunities for geophysicists specialising in research, such as oceanography or basin analysis (finding the best locations for oil and gas exploration), are limited because:

-- these are very small fields of research in New Zealand
+- these are small fields of research in New Zealand

-- turnover is low, so competition is high for the few vacancies that do arise
+- turnover is low, so competition is high for the few vacancies that arise

-Most geophysicists in New Zealand work for Crown research institutes such as:
+Most geologists work for Crown research institutes such as: